 The Advisory Board will support the work of Hack Mental Health in a regular, committed role to give advice and support to a nonprofit's board of directors or executive staff.
 Unlike the Board of Directors, the Advisory Board has less directional influence over the organization.
 The Advisory Board will be led by a Chair of the Advisory Board, who is responsible for serving as the main contact with the Advisory Board.

-We will hold five advisors in this position at maximum.
+We will hold ten advisors in this position at maximum.
 Advisors are expected to be experts in their given field, with 10+ years of experience.

 - Act annually in a significant way to support the organization's mission (e.g. expert advice, funding, fundraising).

 - Schedule meetings on a regular basis with the HackMentalHealth CEO for counsel and advisory sessions.

 - Allow the organization to publicize their name and participation on the Council, list name on letterhead and other communications